rishikeshsreehari/personal-blog/content/blog/file-over-app/index.md

 -- Derek Sivers

 In my setup, I sync everything to Google Drive (and iCloud) and back it up locally.
 My Obsidian vault contains everything from notes to interesting links I collect for my newsletter.
-I also keep a service log for my bike, recorded in Markdown:
+For example, I keep a service log for my bike, saved as a note on Obsdidian:

 ```